How to write like a journalist

-It inverts the traditional ‘thesis, antithesis and synthesis’ approach tutors teach at school or university, where you begin with a proposition, discuss an opposing view and end with the conclusion.
+‘Front loading’ your story with information inverts the traditional ‘thesis, antithesis and synthesis’ approach your teachers taught you.
+When you’re writing an exercise at school or a dissertation at college or university, you begin with a proposition, discuss an opposing view and end with the conclusion.

 Journalists put the interesting points at the start of a story (the summing up) to make it more compelling.
-It encapsulates the message succinctly so if you read it on its own it still makes sense.
+It encapsulates the message succinctly.
+So, if you read it independently, it still makes sense.

 Or: “Ere, Doris…George Clooney bumped into my trolley when I was shopping at the supermarket yesterday.”